HL7/cql-ig/input/pages/using-cql.md

 {: #conformance-requirement-2-15}

 1. Data model elements referenced in the CQL:
-    a. **SHALL NOT** use quoted identifiers (unless required due to the element name in the model not being a valid identifier in CQL)
+    1. **SHALL NOT** use quoted identifiers (unless required due to the element name in the model not being a valid identifier in CQL)
-    b. **SHOULD** use camelCase (unless dictated by the element naming in the model being used)
+    2. **SHOULD** use camelCase (unless dictated by the element naming in the model being used)

 Examples of elements conforming to Conformance Requirement 2.15 are given below.
 For a full list of valid of elements, refer to an appropriate data model specification such as QI-Core.